Good-hearted people, who want better for their family, community and the whole world, are often charged with the romantics’ idea of escapism.

 Only the ignorant speak of sānkhya (renunciation of actions) and karm yog (work in devotion) as different.
 Those who are truly learned say that by applying ourselves to any one of these paths, we can achieve the results of both.2

 In simple terms, these verses mean it is easy to act than preach (talk or debate) about the things.
 The path of action is a way more superior to any other path.
 Moreover, it is foolish to say your action will not lead you anywhere or there will be no change.
 There will be change and it will lead you to your goals (and the internal bliss).

 Though it is hard to say whether Johann Wolfgang von Goethe read Bhagavad Gita or not,3 but he can be said a true exemplar of above two verses, or a person who escapes into reality.

-There was one peculiar thing about Goethe, despite of his successful literary career, he joined the civil services and remained in the office for most of his life.
-His jobs include minister of roads, and overseer to silver-mining operation.
-He later undertook diplomatic missions and made important decision around education and urban planning.
+There was one peculiar thing about Goethe, despite his successful literary career, he joined the civil services and remained in the office for most of his life.
+His jobs include the minister of roads and overseer to silver-mining operation.
+He later undertook diplomatic missions and made the important decision around education and urban planning.

-In 1782, when chancellor of the Duchy’s Exchequer left his office, Goethe became acting-chancellor for next two and half years.
+In 1782, when the chancellor of the Duchy’s Exchequer left his office, Goethe became acting chancellor for next two and half years.
 He simply became Prime Minister (or President if you are American) of the Duchy.
 He was able to carry out what he wants in the way he wants, and not remained a meek advisor.
-In same year, Goethe was ennobled by the Duke of Saxe-Weimar, Karl August, which is indicated by “von” in his name.
+In the same year, Goethe was ennobled by the Duke of Saxe-Weimar, Karl August, which is indicated by “von” in his name.

-Goethe is not one such example, there are many more like him.
+Goethe is not one such example, there are many faces like him.
 There are people who believe in escaping into the reality, not from the reality.